marnixk/swagger-scrape/README.md

 Feedback is welcome.

+**NOTE:** If you're looking for the CommonJS implementation, use the latest from the `1.x` version range.

 ## How to initialise

 You'll need an ExpressJS application.
 Find the point at which you have initialised the endpoints.